The integration of variable generation and storage into electricity capacity markets: Equivalent Firm Capacity

 (where the derivative $\rho'(\R)$ in~\eqref{eq:6} remains, as in~\eqref{eq:4}, that defined with respect to variation in firm capacity).
 Thus, for any existing set of resources~$\R$, and with respect to the risk metric~$\rho$, the contribution to risk reduction given by any further marginal resource~$i$ is proportional to its EFC~$\efc{i}{\R}$.
 It hence makes sense to value such additional resources proportionally to their EFCs---see Section~\ref{sec:capacity-markets}.
-We further have \emph{local additivity} of the EFCs of such marginal variations about the set of resources~$\R$, that is, for marginal additions $i$ and $j$ to the given set~$\R$,
+The smoothness assumption~\eqref{eq:3} further implies the \emph{local additivity} of the EFCs of marginal (i.e.\ \emph{small}) variations about the set~$\R$, i.e., for marginal additions $i$ and $j$ to~$\R$,

-where by the left side of~\eqref{eq:7} is meant the EFC of the combined resources~$i$ and $j$, and where the relative error in~\eqref{eq:7} again tends to zero as the additional resources~$i$ and $j$ reduce in size.
-The property~\eqref{eq:7} is a straightforward consequence of the relation~\eqref{eq:6} and the further application of the smoothness assumption~\eqref{eq:3}: for each term in the latter, the substitution of that term by the expression given by~\eqref{eq:6} yields~\eqref{eq:7} immediately.
-The local additivity result~\eqref{eq:7} does not hold in the case of larger variations about the set~$\R$, something which we discuss further in Section~\ref{sec:capacity-markets}, and illustrate in Section~\ref{sec:examples}.
+where by the left side of~\eqref{eq:7} is meant the EFC of the combined resources~$i$ and $j$, and where the relative error in~\eqref{eq:7} again becomes negligible as the additional resources~$i$ and $j$ reduce in size.
+The property~\eqref{eq:7} is a straightforward consequence of~\eqref{eq:3} and~\eqref{eq:6}: the substitution of each term in~\eqref{eq:3} by the expression given by~\eqref{eq:6} yields~\eqref{eq:7} immediately.
+The \emph{local additivity} result~\eqref{eq:7} is, like the smoothness assumption itself, a form of differentiability.
+It is a weaker property than full additivity, i.e.\ it does not hold in the case of larger variations about the set~$\R$.
+This is something which is well-known and which we discuss further in Section~\ref{sec:capacity-markets} and illustrate in Section~\ref{sec:examples}.

-\paragraph*{Determination of EFCs.} As discussed above, the EFC $\efc{i}{\R}$ of any capacity-providing resource~$i$ added to an existing set of resources~$\R$ is defined by the solution of equation~\eqref{eq:5}.
-The solution of this latter equation may involve trial values of~$\efc{i}{\R}$ and may not always be straightforward.
-Provided that the additional resource~$i$ is marginal (i.e.\ small) in relation to the existing set of resources~$\R$, then it is generally more straightforward to obtain the EFC $\efc{i}{\R}$ of the further resource~$i$ via the solution of the equation~\eqref{eq:6} above, i.e.\ as
+\paragraph{Determination of EFCs.} The EFC $\efc{i}{\R}$ of any capacity-providing resource~$i$ added to an existing set of resources~$\R$ is defined by the solution of equation~\eqref{eq:5}.
+The solution of~\eqref{eq:5} may involve trial values of~$\efc{i}{\R}$ and may not always be straightforward.
+Provided that the additional resource~$i$ is marginal (i.e.\ small) in relation to the existing set~$\R$, then it is generally more straightforward to obtain the EFC $\efc{i}{\R}$ of the further resource~$i$ via the solution of~\eqref{eq:6} above, i.e.\ as